 Restoring relationships with kai through whakapapa and whenua

-- How kai connects us to atua, whakapapa, and te taiao
+- See kai as a direct link to atua, whenua, and te taiao

-- What traditional Māori kai systems looked like and what changed
+- Understand what traditional Māori food systems looked like — and what changed

-- How to turn reflection into action through collective planning and manaakitanga
+- Turn reflection into action through collective planning and manaakitanga

-- In Aotearoa, over 100,000 tonnes of food is wasted every year
+- Aotearoa wastes over 100,000 tonnes of food every year

-- Reducing kai waste protects Papatūānuku and honours Hineahuone
+- Reducing waste protects Papatūānuku and honours Hineahuone

 Wānanga One: Whakapapa